 April 2015.
 The cruise takes you to an isolated forest temple called Wat Somdet Gao and then onto an island to the bigger Wat Sam Prasop Temple.
-Both are amazing sights, even for seasoned Asian travelers who consider themselves templed out.
+Both are amazing sights, even for seasoned Asian travellers who consider themselves templed out.

 Want to delve further afield?
-Why not leaf through my many articles from across Thailand.
+Why not leaf through my reports from all across Thailand.